Detailed Attention to Swing Fundamentals and Sound Biomechanics

 - Forming a correct grip that assures square face-alignment at impact

-- Organizing this torque and additional vertical forces along the correct rotational axis
+- Organizing this torque and additional vertical forces along the correct backward-leaning rotational axis

-- Understanding the back-and-forth “alternating dance” of wrist extension and flexion that produces an optimal wrist-release
+- Understanding the back-and-forth “alternating dance” of wrist extension and flexion that facilitates optimal wrist-release

-- A well-balanced and properly-architected finish designed to guide the left shoulder through the correct rotational path following impact
+- A well-balanced and properly-architected finish designed to guide the left shoulder through the correct rotational path throughout and following impact

 Second is strict attention to a balanced finish.
 We show our student’s how to build a properly “architected” finish that enables the body to release toward the target after impact and promotes a sense of purpose that begins right from the start of the swing.
 The finish defines how the left shoulder moves through the swing, and is critical to creating “parametric acceleration” of the clubhead at impact.
 Sustaining the rotational movement of the left shoulder throughout the hitting area is necessary to properly square the clubhead, and produces an important extra burst of clubhead speed at impact.
 We train our students to achieve a proper finish that is so balanced and comfortable … you can’t wait to get there!